cuteankit/weatherApplication/README.md

 # WeatherApp

 A React application that fetches and displays weather information based on the user's current location or a user-specified location (city name or coordinates).
-It utilizes the OpenWeather API to retrieve weather data and uses various React hooks and libraries for state management, API calls, and styling.
+It utilizes the Weatherapi API to retrieve weather data and uses various React hooks and libraries for state management, API calls, and styling.

 ## Features